AliakseiSemchankau/elliptic-curves/README.md

 Namely, file main.py contains the solution to §I.9.2 in Nail Koblitz book "Introduction to Elliptic Curves and Modular Forms".

+In short, elliptic curve is the set of rational points (x, y) satisfying equation y^2 = x^3 + ax + b for some given constants a, b.
+One can define an abelian group (with elements = points) with the following group law: for given points A, B we draw a line, and the third point of intersection of this line with curve we call C. Then we define -C to be A + B.
+By Mordell Theorem, this group is finitely generated.

+However, in here we condider this curve and this group in fields of q and q^d elements.
+By Hesse Theorem, the size of the group, induced by such a curve in the field of q elements, differs from q+1 by at most 2\sqrt{q}.

+In here, we find a representation of this group.

+Here the details:

 Classes FQ and FQK correspond to fields F_q and F_{q^d}, respectively.
 Creating of instance of the second one includes inner creating of irreducible polynomial of degree d, etc.